The Salem Witch House

 Judge John Hathorne

-One of the most sinister and heartless judges involved in the Salem Witch Trials, John Hathorne is responsible for handing down the most executions.
-Hathorne had a well-documented reputation for his callousness toward those accused of witchcraft, and it’s primarily because of his treatment of the innocent that this house is a central focus for those interested in Salem’s haunted history.
+John Hathorne is responsible for handing down the most executions.
+Hathorne had a well-documented reputation for his callousness toward the accused witches, and it’s primarily because of his treatment of the innocent that this house is a central focus for those interested in Salem’s haunted history.

-After more than 300 years since his death, Hawthorne is still remembered throughout Massachusetts as a cruel zealot incapable of showing mercy; so much so that he earned the nickname “the hanging judge”.
+His cruelty earned him the nickname “the hanging judge”.
 Many also accused him of using his seat on the bench to commit murder.

-Interestingly, Judge John Hawthorne is the great-great-grandfather of author Nathaniel Hawthorne, who wrote the novel The House of the Seven Gables, of which the Turner House was eventually named after.
+Judge John Hawthorne is also the great-great-grandfather of author Nathaniel Hawthorne, who wrote the novel The House of the Seven Gables, of which the Turner House was eventually named after.

 Not too far from the Witch House is the cemetery where Judge Hathorne is laid to rest, Old Burying Point Cemetery.
 Allegedly, his spirit has been captured on camera numerous times and thrill seekers still visit here at night to try and catch a glimpse of the infamous judge.